Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Bin stretching as a two-player game

 \section{Bin stretching as a two-player game}

 In this section, we formally define \binstretching with integer-sized items as an equivalent two-player game with the two players named \algoplayer and \adveplayer.

-The bin stretching game $(\Game)$ will be parametrized by three positive integers $m,t$ and $g$.
+The bin stretching game $(\Game)$ will be parameterized by three positive integers $m,t$ and $g$.
 Before proceeding formally, we wish to note that $m$ stands for the number of bins \emph{(machines)} in the instance, $t$ stands for the \emph{target} of the \algoplayer and $g$ corresponds to the \emph{guarantee} that the \adveplayer must satisfy.

-During each round (indexed by $i$), the player \adveplayer chooses a positive integer $e_i$, corresponding to the size of the next item of the input sequence.
+\begin{definition} The bin stretching game $\Game(m,t,g)$ is a two player game defined as follows: During each round (indexed by $i$), the player \adveplayer chooses a positive integer $e_i$, corresponding to the size of the next item of the input sequence.
 After that, the player \algoplayer chooses a bin index $b_i$ between $0$ and $m-1$, into which he packs this item.
 The player \adveplayer wins if and only if there exists a round $j$ such that: